twalker/files-api/readme.md

 ### JSON models of file/dir

     // File
-    // path to file/dir is relative to a 'home' directory.
+    // path to file/dir is relative to `baseDir` option.
     id: "/foo/bar/mycat.jpg"
     name: 'mycat.jpg'
     // url to serve the actual file